-A very important role that the Florida Sheriffs Association plays is in the area of Emergency Management.
-FSA supports the Sheriffs in whatever emergency they might be facing and assists in coordination when they are deploying to help another county or jurisdiction.
+The Florida Sheriffs Association plays a very important role in the area of Emergency Management.
+FSA supports the sheriffs in whatever emergency they might be facing and assists in coordination when they are deploying to help another county or jurisdiction.
 We work through the Florida Sheriffs Task Force and in conjunction with the Emergency Operations Center in Tallahassee.
 FSA also maintains its own Continuity of Operations Plan, in case of emergency or natural disaster.

-Looking for the Sheriffs Emergency Mobilization System - SEMS?
 Click here to login (username and password required).
-Contact Corporal Ernie Armistead, Pinellas County Sheriff's Office for details: via email or Phone: 727-582-6731.
+Contact Lieutenant Nick Lazaris or Captain Ryan Buckley, Pinellas County Sheriff's Office for details: via email (Lieutenant Lazaris, Captain Buckley) or phone: 727-582-6255 or 727-582-6301.

 All other Florida Sheriffs Association Emergency Management questions should be directed to: FSA Public Safety Services Coordinator David Brand via email or phone (toll free): 1-800-877-2168, ext.
 246.